 Game code/Glitch warning

-There is also a code, "ineedmoretime", which generally adds you 15 seconds to the current level time limit once per game.
-But sometimes (on a very rare occasion, though) it gives more time - it's random, and you can get up to 2,000 seconds of extra time! (according to what some people claimed during the Daily Dare 2008 day when Kiko Match was the game of the day).
+There is a code, "ineedmoretime", which typically adds 15 seconds to the current level time limit.
+You can use this code once per game.
+Sometimes, on very rare occasions, this code gives more time.
+It's random, and you can get up to 2,000 seconds of extra time!
+(This is according to what some people claimed during the Daily Dare 2008, when Kiko Match was the game of the day.)
 That is how people get scores like 1,500 and trophies.
-No one still knows for sure whether it's a glitch or not, so I wouldn't suggest you continue playing if you got more than 15 seconds after using the code.
+No one knows for sure whether it's a glitch or not, so to be safe you may want to stop playing if you get more than 15 additional seconds after using the code.
 Getting the trophy is sure tempting, but keeping your account safe is better than that, isn't it? :)

-The game isn't hard, it just requires concentration, so I'm sure you can do it.
+Kiko Match II isn't hard.
+It just requires concentration.
 Remember, practice makes perfect!
-I hope you'll master this game soon enough!
+You'll master this game soon enough!